amalalsaeh/BiomedGPT/README.md

-this is biomedical vision language model<!--- Copyright 2022 The OFA-Sys Team.
+this is biomedical vision language model new version<!--- Copyright 2022 The OFA-Sys Team.
 Copyright 2023 Kai Zhang @ Lehigh.
 All rights reserved.